scale-lab/BeAR-app/README.md

 ## 🔨 Known Issues
 - Some models don't work, and selecting them could break the app and require a difficult process of removing the file, clearing the cache using `clearFiles(Context context)` - commented out in `MTLBox.java`, and rebuilding from the source code.
 The only known broken model right now is `swin_tiny_nyud-int8-fused.onnx`, which has been removed from the codebase.
 - Some settings, specifically when selecting split pieces of models, sometimes don't save when they're expected to.
 This is because the interface is not built by Android, so it's more prone to bugs.

+## 🤖 Developer Information
+If you're looking to make changes to this app, your best resources will be the nested READMEs in this project.
+Specifically, you should look in the following folders:
+- Path 1
+- Path 2

 ## 🙌 Acknowledgements
 Thank you to my advisor [Professor Sherief Reda](https://scale-lab.github.io/) for his guidance and expertise.
 Thank you to [Mahdi Boulila](https://github.com/MahdiBoulila) for his tireless mentorship and support.
 Thank you to [Harb Lin](https://engineering.brown.edu/people/shangran-lin) for his contributions to model-level acceleration.